Skip to main content

 [although it would be mathematically correct, answers with repeated elements will be marked as wrong]

-In Example 6.28 observe how changing the graphical representation of a subset of a cartesian product changes the subset.
+In Example 6.28 observe how changing the graphical representation of a subset of a Cartesian product changes the subset.

 Example 6.28.